mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/using-istio/index.md

 menuWeight: 1
 excerpt: Using Istio with Kommander
 ---
-Istio is not supported for use with Kommander.
+Istio is not yet supported for use with Kommander, but is coming SOON.